JAAN555/gpu-coloc-workflow-portable/README.md

 ---

-## Third-party software
+## Third-party software and code

 The framework uses [gpu-coloc](https://github.com/mjesse-github/gpu-coloc) for Bayesian genetic colocalisation analysis.
-The included `gpu_coloc/coloc.py` originates from gpu-coloc commit [`d7b162b`](https://github.com/mjesse-github/gpu-coloc/commit/d7b162b) and is distributed under the MIT License.
+The included `gpu_coloc/coloc.py` originates from gpu-coloc commit [`d7b162b`](https://github.com/mjesse-github/gpu-coloc/commit/d7b162b).

-Copyright (c) 2025 Mihkel Jesse
+Parts of the dataset preparation implementation were adapted from the data formatting approach used by gpu-coloc and from gpu-coloc input preparation code in the [EstBB-UKBB-metaanalysis repository](https://github.com/ralf-tambets/EstBB-UKBB-metaanalysis/tree/main/code/coloc/gpu-coloc).

-See [`gpu_coloc/`](gpu_coloc/) for additional attribution and license information.
+Both referenced repositories are distributed under the MIT License.
+See [`THIRD_PARTY_LICENSES.md`](THIRD_PARTY_LICENSES.md) for copyright and license information and [`gpu_coloc/`](gpu_coloc/) for additional gpu-coloc attribution and citation information.

 ---